 The Dementia Help team is cycling 330 miles across the country in June to raise vital funds for YoungDementia UK.

-Dementia Help’s founder, Christina Macdonald, her co-director Peter Berry and website editor Dave Collison will be cycling 330 miles from Aberystwyth to Aldeburgh for this worthwhile charity.
+Dementia Help’s founder, Christina Neal, her co-director Peter Berry and website editor Dave Collison will be cycling 330 miles from Aberystwyth to Aldeburgh for this worthwhile charity.
 You can sponsor the team at https://uk.virginmoneygiving.com/Team/TeamDementiaHelp.
-Supported by Christies Care in Saxmundham, cycling retailer Sax Velo (also based in Saxmundham) and nutrition brand Munchy Seeds, the team are busy training for what will be a hilly and punishing ride.
+Supported by Christies Care in Saxmundham, cycling retailer Sax Velo (also based in Saxmundham), nutrition brand Munchy Seeds, award-winning mortgage brokers Monica Bradley Associates, the team are busy training for what will be a hilly and punishing ride.

 Peter, aged 53, was diagnosed with early Alzheimer’s three years ago and is determined to show that a person with dementia can still achieve goals.
 He’s a keen cyclist and often goes out for bike rides to help him ‘leave dementia at home for a while’.
 The Cycle Challenge was his idea.
 The trio will be doing the challenge over six days, starting on Monday 25th June and finishing on Saturday 30th June, covering an average of 55 miles per day.
 (You can follow their progress on Dementia Help’s Facebook page.)
 Young onset dementia affects over 42,000 people in the UK (people under the age of 65) who are generally of working age and still have financial responsibilities and families to support.
 YoungDementia UK provides vital support to those living with young onset dementia.

 After his diagnosis, Peter had to give up his business after the condition made it impossible for him to run the well-established family company he took over from his father many years ago.
 His positive outlook inspires many and he is regularly invited to speak at conferences.